cloudmesh-community/sp19-222-90/project-report/report.md

 ## Introduction

 Who should be my top draft picks in this years fantasy football draft?
 This is a question that has plagued fantasy football enthusiast since its creation in 1962, especially when it comes to drafting rookies due to their inexperience.
 But why does it even matter, isn't fantasy football is just a game?
 According to one Joris Drayer, "more than 29 million Americans and Canadians participate in some kind of fantasy sports league."
-He goes on to explain that fantasy sports leagues have an, "economic impact estimated at $4.48 billion across the sport industry." \cite{@article:drayer2010effects} Fantasy sports players are always looking for a way to get an edge over their competion; because of that, we utilized the the power of machine learning to create the 'Rookie Fantasy Football Point Predictor' for those trying to make an educated pick, on untested rookie players.
+He goes on to explain that fantasy sports leagues have an, "economic impact estimated at $4.48 billion across the sport industry" @brian1.
+Fantasy sports players are always looking for a way to get an edge over their competion; because of that, we utilized the the power of machine learning to create the 'Rookie Fantasy Football Point Predictor' for those trying to make an educated pick, on untested rookie players.
 Our service will finally provide some data points to assist end users in making more informed decisions.

 Our project utilizes information from three data sets consisting of the 2000-18 NFL Combine stats for all participants, 2019 NFL Combine stats for this years rookies, and 2001-18 Fantasy Football Data for current players.
 From this data, it was our goal to be able to predict any rookie players fantasy football points per season and per game.
 We also wanted to be able to show how these rookies stacked up against other rookies that play the same postion.